A. Burden, standard of proof

 Once a news media member demonstrates that he is covered under the privilege, the burden of proof lies on the party seeking the information.
 La.
 R.S.
 45:1459(B)(1).
 The burden of proof rests on the subpoenaing party to make a "clear and convincing showing" that the privilege does not apply.
 Id.

-In the usual case, if one can get the Court to recognize the privilege, then the burden is on the issuer to establish that the information is relevant, essential to the case and not obtainable from any other source.
-However, the reporter may have to demonstrate confidentiality to the extent that it was a factor.
+In the usual case, if one can get the court to recognize the privilege, the party seeking the information must establish that the information is relevant, essential to the outcome of the case, and not obtainable from any other source.
+In re Photo Mktg.
+Ass’n Int’l, 120 Mich.
+App. at 532 (citing Riley, 612 F.2d at 716).

 The person seeking to compel disclosure of information protected by the shield statute in a criminal case must establish each element for one of the exceptions by "clear and convincing evidence."
 Minn.
 Stat. § 595.024 subd.2.